 Product Liability Matters We Handle

 Any product has the potential to be dangerous.
 Companies that don’t carefully design, test, and manufacture their products can put consumers at serious risk of injury.
-At Lavent Law, our Miami attorneys are prepared to help you file a product liability lawsuit if you’ve been injured because of a defective product.
+At Lavent Law, P.A., our Miami attorneys are prepared to help you file a product liability lawsuit if you’ve been injured because of a defective product.
 We handle all defective product cases, including those involving:

 - Dangerous toys